 Lower Transport Layer

-When using segmented messages the transport layer has a re-transmit timeout after which any non-acknowledged Bluetooth mesh messages will be resent as they are considered lost.
-The formula to calculate the re-transmit timeout is:
+When using segmented messages, the transport layer has a re-transmit timeout after which any non-acknowledged Bluetooth mesh messages will be resent because they are considered lost.
+The formula to calculate the re-transmit timeout is as follows:

 Upper Transport Layer

-The upper transport layer has few main uses in Bluetooth mesh:First of all the upper transport layer is responsible for the second level of security at Bluetooth mesh, which is the application level authentication and encryption.The upper transport layer is also responsible of control messaging which is used to establish and manage friendship between low power and friend nodes and manage network health and topology with heartbeat messages.
+The upper transport layer has few main uses in Bluetooth mesh, as follows.
+First, the upper transport layer is responsible for the second level of security at Bluetooth mesh, which is the application level authentication and encryption.The upper transport layer is also responsible of control messaging, which is used to establish and manage friendship between low power and friend nodes and manage network health and topology with heartbeat messages.

 Bluetooth Mesh Security

-This section gives a short overview of Bluetooth mesh security and most important security features in the Bluetooth mesh standard.
+This section provides a short overview of Bluetooth mesh security and most important security features in the Bluetooth mesh standard.

 Security Is Mandatory

-The use of security is mandatory with Bluetooth mesh and it cannot be disabled to prevent the use of unsecure network in real life applications.
-Every device added to the network must be given security keys for all network, application and device management operations and every packet sent in a Bluetooth mesh network must be authenticated, encrypted and obfuscated.
+The use of security is mandatory with Bluetooth mesh and cannot be disabled to prevent the use of unsecure network in real life applications.
+Every device added to the network must be given security keys for all network, application, and device management operations and every packet sent in a Bluetooth mesh network must be authenticated, encrypted, and obfuscated.

 Dual Layer Security